Sac Birkin 30 En Chèvre Métallisé Cuivre, Garniture En Métal Doré.

-New - No indication of wear, all plastic on hardware and never worn.
+Store Fresh - No indication of wear, all plastic on hardware, never worn, essentially as new.

-Pristine - Little to no indication of handling, usually with all plastic on hardware and most likely never worn and essentially as new.
+Pristine - Little to no indication of handling, usually with all plastic on hardware and most likely never worn.

 Excellent - Very minor evidence of handling.